10up/classifai/README.md

 * Select **Google AI Imagen** in the provider dropdown.
 * Enter your API Key copied from the above step into the `API Key` field.

 ### 3. Enable specific Image Generation features

+* Turn on the Image Generation Feature.
+* Configure other options as needed.

+### 4. Trigger the media flow within a content item

+* Create a new content item
+* Insert an Image block or choose to add a featured image and choose a new item from the Media Library
+* In the media modal that opens, click on the `Generate image` tab
+* Enter in a prompt to generate an image
+* Once images are generated, choose one or more images to import into your media library
+* Choose one image to insert into the content

+## Set Up Image Generation (via Together AI)

+### 1. Sign up for Together AI

+* [Sign up for a Together AI account](https://api.together.ai/) or sign into your existing one.
+* Within your account settings, find the API Keys section or go to the [API key page](https://api.together.ai/settings/api-keys) directly.
+* Copy the exisintg key or create a new one and copy it.

+### 2. Configure API Keys under Tools > ClassifAI > Image Processing > Image Generation > Settings

+* Select **Together AI** in the Provider dropdown.
+* Enter your API Key copied from the above step into the `API Key` field.
+* Save the settings which will validate the API key.
+* Once valid, the models will be available to select from.
+Choose the [image generation model](https://docs.together.ai/docs/serverless-models#image-models) you want to use.

+### 3. Enable specific Image Generation features